 The industry ROI picture (benchmark context)

-To put these scenarios in perspective, industry research from First Page Sage (measured over multi year campaigns) shows significant ROI variation by sector.
+Multi year benchmark studies show significant SEO ROI variation by sector.
 For high LTV industries like real estate, financial services and B2B professional services, SEO ROI figures can reach well into the hundreds of percent over a two to three year window.
 Construction and trades related businesses typically see strong returns too, while ecommerce tends to show more modest SEO ROI due to lower margins and higher competition.

 Your best move depends on where you are right now.
 Not where you want to be.
 Not what your competitor is doing.
 Where you actually are.